I am doing God a favor, or so I thought…

 Holy Week is when I spend even more time reading the Bible.
 I am barely available on social media.
 I ignore the news alerts that flash on my phone.
 I am immersed in commentaries on the Bible, I have an insatiable thirst to learn more, to read more, to focus on Heaven.

-And then, Holy Week came to an end, Easter was celebrated, and my spiritual regimen took a significant nosedive.
+And then, Holy Week ended, Easter was celebrated, and my spiritual regimen took a significant nosedive.

 Suddenly, I no longer felt the urgency to read the Bible first thing in the morning.